uNetworking/uWebSockets.js/README.md

 ### :handshake: Permissively licensed
 Intellectual property, all rights reserved.

 Where such explicit notice is given, source code is licensed Apache License 2.0 which is a permissive OSI-approved license with very few limitations.
-If you're uncertain about your permissions, please ask before assuming.
+Modified "forks" should be of nothing but licensed source code, and be made available under another product name.
+If you're uncertain about any of this, please ask before assuming.